kpulgari/smart-shopper/README.md

 ## How SmartSearch Works 🧙🏼‍♂️

 ### Simplifying Shopping for Specific Items
 SmartSearch is your ultimate assistant when you're looking to gather ingredients or products for a specific recipe or category.
 Let's take the example of baking a cake.
-Instead of manually searching for each ingredient required, SmartSearch leverages the power of OpenAI's API to streamline the process:
+Instead of manually searching for each ingredient required, SmartSearch leverages the power of OpenAI's _GPT 3.5 Turbo_ to streamline the process:

 https://github.com/kpulgari/smart-shopper/assets/90290549/8f327056-b18b-4207-9e7d-ecd2779beeae